umby24/Minebot/README.md

 ### Inventory Viewing

-C# Minebot can now show you all of the inventory items that you have in game, as well as the ammount you have of each of these items.
+C# Minebot can now show you all of the inventory items that you have in game, as well as the amount you have of each of these items.

 You can use commands in game to drop the entire stack of whatever item you may have.